On average, your neighbors pay $110 a month.See Your Rates

-Minnesota has relatively high home insurance premiums.
-According to the most recent available data from the Insurance Information Institute, in 2014, the average cost of home insurance in the state of Minnesota was $1,222, a bit higher than the national average of $1,219.
-Only 15 states have higher average home insurance premiums than Minnesota.
+How much is home insurance in Minnesota?
+Minnesota has relatively high homeowners insurance premiums.
+The average cost of home insurance in the state of Minnesota was $1,323.
+That's a bit higher than the national average of $1,173.
+Only 12 states have higher average home insurance premiums than Minnesota.

 Choosing a homeowners insurance company in Minnesota should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+Actually, it’s already easy.
 The key to finding the best rates is to get a homeowners insurance quotes comparison in Minnesota from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Minnesota.
 Out of the 13,982 Minnesota homeowners that used QuoteWizard to request insurance quotes last year, 461 had no home insurance.